 The JICPA is an organization of CPAs in Japan established in accordance with Article 43 of the CPA Act.
-To maintain the integrity of its member CPAs and audit firms and improve/promote audit and attestation services, the JICPA guides, connects, supervises its members and performs administrative tasks pertaining to the registration of CPAs and specified partners.
+To maintain the integrity of its member CPAs and audit firms and improve/promote audit and attestation services, the JICPA guides, connects, supervises its members and performs administrative tasks pertaining to the registration of CPAs and specified partners and the registration of auditors of .listed companies.

 The quality control reviews are conducted by the JICPA to maintain/improve suitable qualitative standards for audit services and to ensure public trust in audits.
-More specifically, the JIPCA reviews the administration of audit engagements conducted by audit firms, reports results to the audit firms and, when necessary, recommends improvements and monitors the status of improvements5.
+More specifically, the JIPCA reviews the administration of audit engagements conducted by audit firms, reports results to the audit firms and, when necessary, recommends improvements and monitors the status of improvements4.